adh-english-with-languages-ba-hero-01

 Key features

-• Learn Mandarin while studying English poetry, fiction and drama from different centuries and continents, with the flexibility to specialise in your areas of interest.
+• Immerse yourself in the study of English poetry, fiction, and drama from various centuries and continents, while mastering Mandarin, with the flexibility to specialise in your chosen areas of interest.

-• Be taught by leading academics who produce world-leading research in areas ranging from medieval to contemporary literature, language, creative writing and digital humanities.
+• Learn from world-class academics who are shaping cutting-edge research in fields such as medieval to contemporary literature, language studies, and digital humanities.

 • UK